 - Large Trader (21-50 employees) – KShs.
 20,000

 - Medium Trader (5-20 employees) – Kshs.
 10,000

-Before applying for a business permit, it is important to first register your business to ensure you already have a business ID number, an address, and a business name.
+Before applying for a business permit, it is essential first to register your business to ensure you already have a business ID number, and address, and a business name.

 - Copy of certificate of incorporation

 - Proof of business ownership

 - Once you have registered your company or business, secured a business name, and obtained the necessary documentation, you can apply for a business certificate/permit at any county government offices in Kenya.